This section was written by Leandro Cabo from rhcplivearchive.com

 Dates: Mid 2012 - Late 2013

-Players: John Frusciante, Rugged Monk, Crisis
+Musicians: John Frusciante, Rugged Monk, Crisis

 Recorded at: John’s Home Studio, Los Angeles, CA